EENI Global Business School.

 The objectives of the course are the following:

-13. To analyze the trade agreements between the Islamic markets and the importance of the Trade Preferential System among the Member States of the Organization of Islamic Cooperation (TPS-OIC);
+13. To analyze the trade agreements between the Islamic markets and the importance of the Trade Preferential System among the Member States of the OIC (TPS-OIC)

 Download the Syllabus of the Course: “Islam, Ethics and Business” (PDF).